 I woke from a cramped sleeping position.
 I’d been travelling by coach for five and a half hours from Bergamo airport in Northern Italy to the pretty mountain village of Livigno.

-Italy’s the third most popular ski destination, and despite the distance from the airport, Livigno’s one of the best all-round ski resorts.
+Italy’s the third most popular ski destination, and despite the distance from the airport, Livigno’s one of the best all-around ski resorts.
 It’s a tax-free zone and the shops sell everything from designer ski gear to booze and clothes.

 Hitting the slopes